Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Asymptotic properties of the nonparametric estimator in Section

 {\Alph{section}.\arabic{prop}}

-To study the asymptotic properties of the nonparametric spectral estimator for the GNAR spectrum introduced in Section~\ref{sec:Np_AN}~\ref{GNAR_spec_PN}, we first establish some theoretical results adapted to this context, drawing in particular on \cite{Dempster1972} and Chapter 5 of \cite{lauritzen1996}.
-We establish the notation we use from here on, mainly from graphical models.
-Stemming from the original graph $G=(K,E)$ with $d$ nodes and edges contained in the set $E$, we define an new undirected graph $\mathcal{G} = (\Gamma, \mathcal E)$ over $2d$ nodes, where $\Gamma = \{1, \ldots, 2d\}$ is the set of (new) nodes, and the new set of edges $\mathcal E \subseteq \Gamma \times \Gamma$ is encoded by the augmented adjacency matrix $\tilde{\mathbf{A}}_1 \in \{0,1\}^{2d \times 2d}$ generated from the original graph $G$ as described in equation~\eqref{eq:A1}.
+To study the asymptotic properties of the nonparametric spectral estimator introduced in Section~\ref{GNAR_spec_PN}, we first establish some theoretical results adapted to this context, drawing in particular on \cite{Dempster1972} and Chapter 5 of \cite{lauritzen1996}.
+We establish the notation we use from here on in-line with graphical models.
+Stemming from the original graph $G=(K,E)$ with $d$ nodes in set $K$ and edges contained in the set $E$, we define an new undirected graph $\mathcal{G} = (\Gamma, \mathcal E)$ over $2d$ nodes, where $\Gamma = \{1, \ldots, 2d\}$ is the set of (new) nodes, and the new set of edges $\mathcal E \subseteq \Gamma \times \Gamma$ is encoded by the augmented adjacency matrix $\tilde{\mathbf{A}}_1 \in \{0,1\}^{2d \times 2d}$ generated from the original graph $G$ as described in equation~\eqref{eq:A1}.